 Romania achieved victory over Austria-Hungary.

-By 30 July, the 2nd Army had won a wide and about deep bridgehead into the 1st Austro-Hungarian Army’s front.
+By 30 July, the 2nd Army had won a 35 km wide and about 20 km deep bridgehead into the 1st Austro-Hungarian Army’s front.
 The offensive was stopped because the Allied Command had to adjust its initial plans.
 The new plan moved the 9th Russian Army from the Western Moldavian front to the Northern front to stop the successful offensive of the 3rd and 7th Austro-Hungarian Armies from Bukovina, which started on 19 July.
 Moreover, the 1st and 2nd Romanian Armies, along with the 4th Russian Army, had to expand their area of responsibility to compensate for the withdrawal of the 9th Russian Army.
 The Battle of Mărăști represented an important turning point in the evolution of the military operations on the Romanian Front, also raising the morale of Romanian troops.

 Historical Record

-General Alexandru Averescu, commander of the Romanian Second Army at the Battle of Mărăști
+Archival image of the Battle of Mărăști (1917): General Alexandru Averescu, commander of the Romanian Second Army at the Battle of Mărăști

 General Alexandru Averescu, commander of the Romanian Second Army at the Battle of Mărăști (c.
 1917) — Romanian Army Photographic Service.
 Public domain.